nidhi31jain/teachme/touchpoint.md

     - Use default and static methods - To extend the Interfaces
         - Class extending two Interfaces having same signature Default methods , Compile time Error

-Inheritance
-    - Get the state and Behaviour from the super classes
-    - Object class is the super class for all classes Multiple Inheritance not allowed
-      - Two classes having a method with a same signature

-  Static methods with same signature in child class - Method hiding Instance methods with same signature in child class - Method over-riding Methods with same name anbd different parameters - Method overloading Inherited instance methods from classes can override abstract interface methods

-  When overloading a method , the Access level cannot be reduced

- Polymorphism
-      - Subclasses define its own behaviour , but same functionality of the Parent class

  Equals and ==
       == Works on Primitives only, checks if the references match